jdogresorg/Broadcast-Token-Naming-System/docs/BTNS-420.md

 ## SWEEP command
-This `ACTION` transfers all `token` and/or ownerships to a destination address
+This command transfers all `token` balances and/or ownerships to a destination address

 `PARAM` options:
 - `DESTINATION` - address where `token` shall be swept